JupiterOne-Archives/docs-old/docs/questions/catalog.md

 - [aws] Which S3 buckets have inventory reports enabled?
 And where do they publish to?
 - [aws] Is CloudTrail logging enabled?
 - [aws] Who has access to cloudtrail logs?
+- [aws] Is the S3 bucket containing cloudtrail logs publicly accessible?
+- [aws] Is CloudTrail logging / trails integrated with CloudWatch logs?
+- [aws] Is access logging enabled on the S3 bucket containing cloudtrail logs?
+- [aws] Is encryption enabled on the S3 bucket containing cloudtrail logs?
 - [aws] Is there any leak credential or secret in CloudFormation stack parameters or outputs?
 - [aws] Which EC2 instances or Lambda functions are configured to write logs to CloudWatch?
 - [aws] Are there any EBS volumes not in use?
 - [aws] Which security group rules allow inbound traffic from a public network or host on the Internet?
 - [aws] Which security group rules allow outbound traffic to a public network or host on the Internet?
+- [aws] Which security group rules allow inbound SSH traffic from the Internet?
+- [aws] Which security group rules allow inbound RDP (remote desktop) traffic from the Internet?
 - [aws] Which security group rules allow inbound traffic from the Internet?
 - [aws] Which security group rules allow outbound traffic to the Internet?
 - [aws] Are there EC2 instances exposed to the Internet?